aquasecurity/trivy/docs/docs/advanced/air-gap.md

 You can host Trivy's databases in your own container registry.
 Please refer to [Self-hosting document](./self-hosting.md#oci-databases) for a detailed guide.

-## Embedded misconfiguration database
+## Embedded Checks

-Misconfigurations database is embedded in the Trivy binary (at build time), and will be used as a fallback if the external database is not available.
+Checks Bundle is embedded in the Trivy binary (at build time), and will be used as a fallback if the external database is not available.
 This means that you can still scan for misconfigurations in an air-gapped environment using the database from the time of the Trivy release you are using.

 ## VEX Hub